AnyBody/ammr/Docs/index.md

 The AnyBody Model Repository is a *unique* open collection of human body parts.
 :::

-The AnyBody Managed Model Repository consists of two parts:
+The AMMR consists of two parts:

-- {ref}`Body Models <the-body-model>`: The human body models which can be customized and scaled to build a specific musculoskeletal model;
+- {ref}`Body Models <the-body-model>`: The human body models which can be customized and scaled to build a specific musculoskeletal model.
 - {ref}`Application examples <examples-index>`: in which the body models are utilized in specific applications (from common daily activities, like pushing the acceleration or brake pedals of a car, to workplace specific scenarios).

 The models are developed in research projects at academic institutions or by AnyBody Technology in collaboration with academic institutions.
-The models are maintained by AnyBody Technology who ensure that various body part models can be used together as full body, scalable musculoskeletal model.
+The models are maintained by AnyBody Technology who ensure that various body part models can be used together as a full body, scalable musculoskeletal model.

 ```{rubric} First time you're using AMMR?
 ```